Reducing Opioid Use for Pain Management

-This challenge is at the heart of what is being tackled by the Careteam Technologies-led Perioperative Opioid Usage Quality Improvement research consortium that has brought together a diverse group that includes Xerus Medical, Thrive Health, Excelar Technologies, BC Children’s Hospital Research Institute, British Columbia’s Ministry of Health (advisory capacity), Providence Health Care, the National Research Council of Canada, Health Canada, the University of British Columbia, and the Canadian Medical Association’s innovation-focused subsidiary Joule.
+This challenge is at the heart of what is being tackled by the Careteam Reducing Opioid Use for Pain Management research consortium that has brought together a diverse group that includes Xerus Medical, Thrive Health, Excelar Technologies, BC Children’s Hospital Research Institute, British Columbia’s Ministry of Health (advisory capacity), Providence Health Care, the National Research Council of Canada, Health Canada, the University of British Columbia, and the Canadian Medical Association’s innovation-focused subsidiary Joule.

 The consortium is building a post-surgery monitoring system that will collect patient data and provide doctors with the information they need to better manage the prescription and use of opioids.